kubabuda/mastermind.net/README.md

 Mean execution time is 162.108285416667 ms
 Longest execution time 336.5064 ms found for 4443

+For KnuthRandomizedParallel algo on Mastermind(4, 6):
+Mean rounds per solution is 4.48070987654321
+Example with most rounds - 5 - is 3111
+Mean execution time is 185.622644521605 ms
+Longest execution time 353.3236 ms found for 5656

 For Swaszek algo on Mastermind(4, 6):
 Mean rounds per solution is 5.03163580246914
 Example with most rounds - 8 - is 5622